Will AI Replace Supply Chain Managers?

 Will AI replace supply chain managers?βΎ

-What supply chain skills are most valuable in 2026?βΎ
+What supply chain skills are most resilient to AI automation?βΎ

 Is supply chain management a good career in 2026?βΎ